-As defined in 10 CFR 830.3, Safety Limits (SLs) are limits on process variables associated with those physical barriers (generally passive) that, if exceeded, could directly cause the failure of one or more barriers that prevent the uncontrolled release of radiological or other hazardous material.
+As defined in 10 CFR 830.3, "Safety Limits (SLs) are limits on process variables associated with safety class physical barriers, generally passive, that are necessary for the intended facility function and that are required to guard against the uncontrolled release of radioactive materials."
+If exceeded, could directly cause the failure of one or more barriers that prevent the uncontrolled release of radiological or other hazardous material.
 The safety analysis for the WIPP did not specify any single limit that, if exceeded, could directly cause the failure of a barrier that prevents the release of radiological or hazardous material.
 Therefore, there are no SLs.